progschj/luacpp11/README.md

 The `register_hook` trait can be used to execute code whenever luacpp11 internally creates a metatable for a given type.
 This happens once per type and lua_State on first use of the type.
-This can be used to perform more elaborate type type registration (like adding metamethods etc.) on demand.
+This can be used to perform more elaborate type registration (like adding metamethods etc.) on demand.

 ```c++
 namespace luacpp11 {